Reference

 /execcannot override denied tools.Global

 denyoverrides agent-levelallow— a tool intools.denycannot be re-enabled at the agent level.
 For tools needed by some agents (e.g.,web_search), deny per-agent instead of globally.profile: "full"means no restrictions —tools.profile: "full"expands to an empty allow/deny set, bypassing all profile-level filtering entirely.
 Unlike"coding"(which includes a curated allow list),"full"is a footgun: every tool is reachable unless explicitly denied.
-Prefer explicittools.allowlists over"full"when you need broad access.group:uideny includesbrowser— if an agent allowsbrowserbut deniesgroup:ui, browser is silently disabled.
+Prefer explicittools.allowlists over"full"when you need broad access.tools.exec/tools.fsno longer widen restrictive profiles (2026.4.29+) — settingtools.execortools.fsconfig while using a restrictive profile like"messaging"or"minimal"no longer implicitly adds those tools.
+Operators who need exec or fs tools under a restricted profile must add explicittools.alsoAllow: ["exec"]/tools.alsoAllow: ["group:fs"]entries.
+Gateway logs a startup warning on affected configs.group:uideny includesbrowser— if an agent allowsbrowserbut deniesgroup:ui, browser is silently disabled.
 Denycanvasindividually instead when browser should remain available.execallowlists don’t catch shell builtins — allowlists match resolved binary paths only.
 Shell builtins (cd,export,source) bypass the check entirely.echois both a shell builtin and a standalone binary (/bin/echo) — behavior differs between them, and the builtin version varies by shell.
 If this matters, denyexecat the agent level.

 Agents & Sessions